Diamondrubix/cs342Homework4/Game5/ExecuteREADME.md

 	Get <name> - Picks up an artifact specified by the argument <name> from the player location Drop <name> - Drops an artifact specified by the argument <name> from the player inventory Use <name> - Use an artifact in player inventory specified by <name>
 	Equip <name> - Equip an artifact in player inventory.
-Only works for Armor types.
+Only works for Equippable Artifact types.
 	Go <dir...> - Move to another place with <dir> as the move direction from current location.
 	             Supports sending multiple directions in one command which will move the character through multiple rooms.